-- 2. The outside employment or occupation is not detrimental to the department or the city. - (b) The outside work authorization is valid unless canceled by the Chief of Police or appropriate authority.
+- 2. The outside employment or occupation is not detrimental to the department or the city. - (b) The outside work authorization is valid unless cancelled by the Chief of Police or appropriate authority.
 Members will reapply for outside work authorization when one or more of the following events occur: - 1.
 The time limit (if one was designated) has been reached. - 2.
 The type of work or employer has changed. - 3.
 The amount of hours worked has increased. - 4.
 When placed on limited duty, disability or administrative leave. - 5.
 When directed to do so by the Chief of Police or designee. - (c) When authorization is granted, the employee may begin the outside work.
-If the request is denied, the denial may be appealed per the established grievance procedure.
+If the request Is denied, the denial may be appealed per the established grievance procedure. - (d) Employment with the Santa Clara Police Department and Santa Cruz Stadium Authority will require a signed supplemental authorization for off-duty employment.